6 Helpful Tips For How To Learn Spanish For Travel

-When traveling to Mexico with kids, understanding the language can be extremely helpful for getting around.
-We’ve picked up a strategies to learn Spanish for travel in the few months that we’ve been in Mexico.
-Now, looking back to when we first arrived in October 2018, I can honestly say that our language skills have vastly improved.
+When traveling in Spanish-speaking countries with kids, understanding the language can be extremely helpful for getting around.
+We’ve picked up a few strategies to learn Spanish for travel in the last few years of traveling in Spanish-speaking countries.
+Now, looking back to when we first arrived in Mexico in October 2018, I can honestly say that our language skills have vastly improved.

-When we first got to Mexico, I could barely order food at a restaurant.
-Now I am able to ask for directions, make reservations at a hotel, and even have a simple conversation with someone about where they’re from.
+When we first set foot in Mexico in 2018, I could barely order food at a restaurant.
+Now, years later, I am able to have simple conversations with people about local culture and traditions.
 While I’m still a long way from having deep conversations with people, I’m proud of the strides I’ve made in Spanish.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don't worry, this will not result in any extra costs to you.